 Can You Make Money On YouTube Live Stream?

 Yes, you can.
 However, with YouTube, there is a caveat.
 It is not easy, and it is probably not immediate.
-In order to make money from AdSense and Super Chat, you have to monetise your channel.
+To make money from AdSense and Super Chat, you have to monetize your channel.
 Super Chat is an electronic tip that your fans can donate to you during your live stream.

-To monetise your channel, you need at least 1000 subscribers and 4000 hours of watch time.
+To monetize your channel, you need at least 1000 subscribers and 4000 hours of watch time.
 You also need to set up and link an AdSense account to your YouTube channel.

 How To Make Money With Facebook Live Stream